Perfect Espresso: How to Use an Espresso Machine to Pull the Espresso Shot

 Ideally you’ll have a little mountain of ground coffee in your portafilter basket.
 Use your hand to shave away the excess coffee, push it into the nooks and crannies and smooth it down so you can start applying pressure with your tamper (next step).

-3. Tamp your grounds
+3. Tamp your grounds so the bed is flat and even

 You’ll want your beans roughly evenly distributed before tamping.
 This can be accomplished by lightly tapping the side of the portafilter with your hand, or even by leveling the espresso grounds off with the side of your finger as we showed you above.